Ruthin

-The population at the 2001 census was 5,218, of whom 47 per cent were male and 53 per cent female.
-The average age was 43.0 years and 98.2 per cent were white.
-According to the 2011 census, the population had risen to 5,461.
-68 per cent of which were born in Wales and 25 per cent in England.
-Welsh speakers account for 42 per cent of the town's population.
-The community includes the village of Llanfwrog.

 History

 There is evidence of Celtic and later Roman settlements in the area.
 However, little is known of the history of the town before the construction of Ruthin Castle was started in 1277 by Dafydd, the brother of prince Llywelyn ap Gruffudd.
 However, he forfeited the castle when he rebelled against King Edward I with his brother; Edward's queen, Eleanor, was in residence in 1281.
 The original name was Castell Coch yng Ngwern-fôr (Red Castle in the Sea Swamps).
 The Marcher Lord, Reginald de Grey, Justiciar of Chester, was given the Cantref (an administrative district) of Deffrencloyt (Dyffryn Clwyd, the Welsh for Vale of Clwyd), and his family ran the area for the next 226 years.
-The third Baron de Grey's land dispute with Owain Glyndŵr triggered Glyndŵr's rebellion against King Henry IV, which began on 16 September 1400, when Glyndŵr burned Ruthin to the ground, reputedly leaving only the castle and a few other buildings standing.
+The land dispute between Reginald Grey, 3rd Baron Grey de Ruthyn, and Owain Glyndŵr triggered Glyndŵr's rebellion against King Henry IV, which began on 16 September 1400, when Glyndŵr burned Ruthin to the ground, reputedly leaving only the castle and a few other buildings standing.

+Ruthin's first parish church was St Meugan's Church, which stands in a relatively isolated location at Llanrhydd, 1 mile to the south-east of the town.
+The site of St Meugan's has apparently been in religious use since the 6th century, although the first documented reference to the building was in 1254.
+It is possible that the church's location indicates an earlier focus for the settlement, which was subsequently eclipsed by the town which grew up adjoining the castle.

-The Lord de Grey established a Collegiate Church in 1310.
-Now the Collegiate and Parish Church of St Peter, it dominates the Ruthin skyline.
+John Grey, 2nd Baron Grey de Wilton, established St Peter's Church in 1310 on the north side of the market place in the centre of the town, now St Peter's Square.
+The building dominates the Ruthin skyline.
 It has a double nave and boasts two medieval carved roofs.
 These days it is known for its musical tradition.
 It has a large choir of children and adults and a four-manual Wadsworth-Willis organ.
 Behind the church can be seen the old college buildings, school and Christ's Hospital.

 A Ruthin native, Sir Thomas Exmewe was Lord Mayor of the City of London in 1517–1518.